Name, Purposes and Location

 Section 2.
 Election

-The Board of Directors will be elected at the annual meeting of the corporation by the members, and each director will serve for the term of three years, or until their successor is elected and qualified.
-However, at the first annual meeting, up to one-third of the directors will be elected to serve for a term of one year, and up to one-third of the directors will be elected to serve for a term of two years.
-Those directors serving for said one- or two-year terms will be designated by the Board of Directors as a whole following the election.
-To the extent possible, each town participating will be represented by at least one Board member.
+The Board of Directors will be elected at the Annual Meeting of the corporation by the members, and each Director will serve for the term of three years, or until their successor is elected and qualified.
+However, at the first Annual Meeting, up to one-third of the Directors will be elected to serve for a term of one year, and up to one-third of the Directors will be elected to serve for a term of two years.
+Those Directors serving for said one- or two-year terms will be designated by the Board of Directors as a whole following the election.
+To the extent possible, each municipality participating will be represented by at least one Board member.

 Section 3.
 Vacancies